alvaromc317/asgl/README.md

-The `asgl` package is a versatile and robust tool designed for fitting a variety of regression models, including linear regression, quantile regression, and various penalized regression models such as Lasso, Group Lasso, Sparse Group Lasso, and their adaptive variants.
+The `asgl` package is a versatile and robust tool designed for fitting a variety of regression models, including linear regression, quantile regression, logistic regression and various penalized regression models such as Lasso, Ridge, Group Lasso, Sparse Group Lasso, and their adaptive variants.
 The package is especially useful for simultaneous variable selection and prediction in both low and high-dimensional frameworks.

 The primary class available to users is the `Regressor` class, which is detailed later in this document.